eirikvold/pmpro/readme.txt

 Plugin adds/updates a User Role for WP Residence theme in User profile.

-(Additionally it to adds a WordPress Role for each Membership)
+(Additionally it adds a WordPress Role for each Membership that is useful for access control)

 Plugin adds/updates a fields value with "X" (like in "pmpro_role_X") accordingly in the Users profile